 Right of access

-You have the right to ask for a copy of the information that we have about you and we may charge a small fee to do this.
+You have the right to ask for a copy of the information that we have about you.

 Also, if any information that we have about you is wrong, you can ask us to correct it for you.